QuarkNerd/blog/cprice/_posts/2015-11-02-improving-low-barrel-performance.md

 render();
 {% endhighlight %}

 On each interaction, we're relying on D3's inherent idempotent rendering capabilities and re-creating all of our components on each render.
-Whilst this pattern (clearly!) has a number of disadvantages which we'll come on to, it does fulfill our requirement of fully re-rendering the chart from the model on every interaction.
+Whilst this pattern (clearly!) has a number of disadvantages which we'll come on to, it does fulfil our requirement of fully re-rendering the chart from the model on every interaction.

 ## Components all the way down